-About Honolulu Condos Honolulu's condos are located in a stirring mix of ageless tropical paradise and modern cityscape, sometimes side-by-side.
-Turn one way and you see beaches, palm trees and oceanscapes that have the same unfailing allure that they've had since the day the word got out about them.
-Turn the other way and your gaze is drawn upward to see where the forest of skyscrapers end their stretch up to the blue skies.
+Intro to Honolulu Condos Honolulu's condos are located in a stirring mix of tropical paradise and modern cityscape, sometimes side-by-side.
+Turn one way and you see beaches and palm trees.
+Turn the other way and you see a forest of skyscrapers.

-Condos in Honolulu now make up the majority of the real estate in Honolulu.
-In fact, they've been the primary residential choice since the 1960's.
-With the consistently booming tourist industry needing workers and the State Government being centered here, along with most of Hawaii's finance and business industry, it's no wonder that 70% of the Islands' population is on Oahu.
+Condos in Honolulu make up about 2/3 of the residential real estate in Honolulu.
+In fact, condos have been the primary residential choice in Honolulu since the 1960's.
+With the large tourist industry needing workers, the State government centered here, along with most of Hawaii's finance and business industry, it's no surprise that close to 70% of Hawaii's population is on Oahu.
 Adding the land scarcity in Honolulu, a desire to preserve nature and create affordability, building vertical makes the most sense.

-Popular Condo Neighborhoods in Honolulu Honolulu's condo neighborhoods are different, like any other community, each with their own feel.
-That can be due to a variety of things like the area of Oahu it sits in, the surrounding backdrop or the vision of the developer(s).
-The following is an overview of the more popular condo neighborhoods in Honolulu.
+Popular Condo Neighborhoods Honolulu's condo neighborhoods are different, like any other community, each with their own feel.
+That can be due to a variety of things like the area it sits in, the surrounding backdrop or the vision of the developer(s).
+Following is an overview of 6 popular condo neighborhoods in Honolulu:

 Honolulu Condos - Trends & Statistics

-The price range of condos for sale in Honolulu is $15K to $36M with a median price of $498K and median interior of 798sf.
+The price range of condos for sale in Honolulu is $15K to $36M with a median price of $525K and median interior of 806sf.

 The median price of condos sold in Honolulu year-to-date (2017) is $429K.
 In previous years it was $408K (2016), $380K (2015), $365K (2014), $360K (2013), $340K (2012), $325K (2011), $335K (2010), $330K (2009), $349K (2008), $385K (2007), $305K (2006), $275K (2005), $240K (2004), $192K (2003).